privacyidea/privacyidea/doc/policies/authentication.rst

 with *3,1,6,7* being the positions of the characters, the user is supposed to enter.
 This text can be changed with this policy setting.
-The next needs to contain the python formatting tag *{0!s}* which will be replaced with the list of the requested positions.
+The text needs to contain the python formatting tag *{0!s}* which will be replaced with the list of the requested positions.

+For more details of this token type see :ref:`indexedsecret_token`.

 indexedsecret_count
 ~~~~~~~~~~~~~~~~~~~